mbronstein1/Couch-Potato/README.md

 In order to use our app, simply go to the following link: https://infinite-river-93616.herokuapp.com/

-If by any chance you wish to deploy this app on your local machine, use the following steps (you must have MySQL and Node.js installed on your machine):
+If by any chance you wish to deploy this app on your local machine, use the following steps (you must have MySQL, Node.js, and MySQL workbench installed on your machine):
 - Clone this repo to your machine
 - Install all dependencies
 - In MySQL source the db schema file
+- Use MySQL workbench to import csv to movies table
-- Start the app using `npm start` or a similar command
+- Start the app using `npm run start` or a similar command

 ## Usage